osg-htc/docs/docs/data/frontier-squid.md

 ## Registering Frontier Squid

-To register your Frontier Squid host, follow the general registration instructions [here](../common/registration.md#new-resources) with the following Frontier Squid-specific details:
+To register your Frontier Squid host, follow the general registration instructions [here](../common/registration.md#new-resources) with the following Frontier Squid-specific details.
+If the instructions appear to be too challenging, you can instead send a message to <help@opensciencegrid.org> and ask them to make the changes.

 1. Add a `Squid:` section to the `Services:` list, with any relevant fields for that service.
     This is a partial example: